devery/deveryjs/README.md

 ## Simple usage example

-* Important read the permissioning session, to be aware of possible gotchas and pitfalls.
+**Important** Read the permissioning session, to be aware of possible gotchas and pitfalls.

 1. Checking if a product has been marked.

     ```javascript
-      //first you need to get a {@link DeveryRegistry} instance
+      // first you need to get a {@link DeveryRegistry} instance
       let deveryRegistryClient = new DeveryRegistry();

-      //passing true as param will add the account as marker
+      // check product by specified address
       deveryRegistryClient.check("0x627306090abaB3A6e1400e9345bC60c78a8BEf57").then(item => {
            console.log('product brand',item.brandAccount);
-           //other stuff
+           // other stuff
-      })
+      });

-      //or with the async syntax
+      // or with the async syntax

-      async function(){
+      async function foo() {
-               //passing false as param will remove the account as marker
                let item = await deveryRegistryClient.check("0x627306090abaB3A6e1400e9345bC60c78a8BEf57")
                console.log('product brand',item.brandAccount);
       }